Filmed on 27 June 2014; revised on 26 December 2017

 Once I was hiking in the Cuyamaca wilderness, in Southern California.
 And as I turned to retrace my steps, back towards the road, I was walking higher up than a creek.
 And on the other side of the creek was a little trail … a deer trail … and all around were live oaks … California live oaks; very beautiful!

-And the thing I got from that is: He was so at one with the forest floor, the leaves of the oak trees on the forest floor, it was as if he were part of the oak trees and the water … But in human form, you know?
+And the thing I got from that is: He was so at one with the forest floor, the leaves of the oak trees on the forest floor, it was as if he were part of the oak trees and the water … But in human form.

 I was very happy to see a child so at one with everything around him.